muhammadkasimm/xformer/README.md

 #### Usage

-Using XFormer, data transformation pipelines can be expressed as a list of actions.
+Using xFormer, data transformation pipelines can be expressed as a list of actions.

 ##### 1. Describing an action with `string`